 FACULTY ADVISOR: You are encouraged to work closely with your faculty advisor early on as you consider options for your co-ops.
 Your faculty advisor can provide suggestions for appropriate job roles for your major and insights into different industries you should consider.

 If you plan on taking any courses while on co-op, you must add them through the normal processes.
 No more than one course is recommended however.
 If you do not plan to take courses, it is your responsibility to drop them during the drop/add period.
-Otherwise tuition will be due and you will receive a grade.
+Failure to do so will result in you paying tuition for that course you are registered for.
 No more than two courses may be taken when a student is on co-op.

 Students need to be in good academic standing, and must register before beginning the work.
-Single Co-op work blocks need to be a minimum of 10 weeks in length.
-Students need to have been enrolled in the SCB for at least one quarter, usually more, and need to have one academic quarter remaining (12 credit hours) upon their return from co-op.
+Co-op work terms need to be a minimum of 16 weeks in length.
+Students need to have been enrolled in the SCB for at least one semester, usually more, and generally need to have one academic semester remaining upon their return from co-op.

-International students need written authorization from the International Student Services Office and cannot co-op until three consecutive quarters of study have been completed.
+International students need written authorization from the International Student Services Office and cannot co-op until one academic year of study has been completed.
 Please visit or contact the office at (585) 475-6943.

 At the end of your Co-op, you will receive the message below in your email from firstname.lastname@example.org.
 Do not delete this message.
 Please read it, and complete your evaluation.

-"You are receiving this email because you need to complete your Student Work Report for the co-op quarter(s) at the bottom of this email.
+"You are receiving this email because you need to complete your Student Work Report for your co-op at the bottom of this email.

 PROCESS: Once you submit your Student Work Report and your employer submits the Employer Evaluation, your academic department will review your Work Report.
 Please spend the appropriate time on this report.
 It will be accepted or rejected by your faculty advisor based on your thoughtful responses.

 Once accepted, your department will then submit an "S" grade for your co-op.
-Please note, your department may not review the forms and submit your grade until the end of the quarter.
+Please note, your department may not review the forms and submit your grade until the end of the semester.

 SAVING YOUR WORK: The save feature is not working properly.
 You can try saving in small sections, but saving your work in Word and pasting it into the form would be better.
 Submit does work if you complete all sections.

-PAST QUARTERS: If you are receiving this email for a past quarter's co-op and you have already been given an "S" grade through your department, please reply to this email with "quarter" and "co-op S grade" in the subject.
+PAST SEMESTER: If you are receiving this email for a past semester's co-op and you have already been given an "S" grade through your department, please reply to this email with "semester" and "co-op S grade" in the subject.
 Your status will be updated in the system and you will stop receiving these reminder emails.

 REJECTED WORK REPORTS: If necessary, you will be able to correct a rejected work report so that it can then be accepted by your department and you can be given and "S" grade."